rpdelaney/l4d2-tourney-rules/rules.md

 ##### 4.5 DOS protection
 Servers with [DoS Protection][6] are preferred.

-##### 4.6 Disagreements
+##### 4.6 Home servers
+If the tournament has been designated as international (a.k.a.
+"Home/Away"), the following rules apply:

+###### 4.6.1 Home server selection
-If both teams have a server but cannot agree on which server to use, the match will be played on the server that satisfies the above criteria and has most even average ping for all the players.
+Each team's home server will be a server that satisfies the above criteria and provides the best average ping for the members of their team.

-For example: a match between a US team and an EU team would be played on a server located along the eastern seaboard of the United States (New York / New Jersey).
+###### 4.6.2 Gamesmanship is not tolerated
+It is not acceptable to choose a home server on the basis that it would provide poor latency for the opposing team.
+Attempts at gamesmanship in server choice will be dealt with by the staff.

 ## Section 5: Match schedule